-Michael Nowina is a member of the Firm's Dispute Resolution and Global Financial Restructuring & Recovery practice groups.
-Michael has a diverse civil litigation practice, with a focus on fraud recovery, insurance defence and insolvency law.
-Michael has appeared before all levels of courts in Ontario and regularly appears on matters on the Commercial List in Toronto.
-Michael is a frequent contributor to www.canadianfraudlaw.com and www.globalclassactionsblog.com.
+Michael is a part of the Firm's Dispute Resolution and Global Financial Restructuring & Recovery practice groups.
+He has appeared before all levels of courts in Ontario and frequently appears on matters on the Commercial List in Toronto.
+Michael regularly speaks, publishes and appears in the media on fraud and insolvency matters.

 Representative Legal Matters